defo-project/ech-dev-utils/howtos/split-mode.md

 # Configuration

+The split-mode configuration settings are described for each of the servers:

 - [nginx](nginx.md#configuration)
 - [haproxy](haproxy.md#configuration)
 - [lighttpd](lighttpd.md#configuration)

+Briefly, for front-ends that means:

+- for haproxy, using the ``ech-decrypt`` directive in ``mode tcp`` frontends, e.g. ``tcp-request ech-decrypt echkeydir`` where ``echkeydir`` is the usual directory used for ECH PEM files
+- for nginx, adding a ``ssl_echkeydir $RUNTOP/echkeydir;`` setting to a ``stream`` stanza

 # Test

+Individual tests are described in the links below but don't cover split-mode.

 - [nginx](nginx.md#test)
 - [haproxy](haproxy.md#test)
 - [lighttpd](lighttpd.md#test)

+For split-mode we have a special test script [testsplitmode.sh](../scripts/testsplitmode.sh) that takes one command line argument (either ``haproxy`` or ``nginx``) to specify the frontend to use.
+That script starts the relevant front-end server and a lighttpd instance as a backend and then runs a client against the chosen front-end, checking the usual GREASEing, use of the ``public_name`` a real use of ECH and a case that triggers HRR.

+In addition, since lighttpd doesn't support TLS ``early_data`` a test is run to check ECH split-mode with ``early_data`` both with and without triggering HRR.
+That uses an ``openssl s_server`` instance as the backend.
+(Testing ``early_data`` requires a first TLS connection to acquire the resumption tickets needed, then a second TLS connection to send a request with ``early_data``.)

+TODO: check logs for split-mode+HRR+early to ensure all we expect is happening.

+For split-mode tests in our configurations the frontend listens on port 7446 and the backend listens on port 3484.

 ```bash
     $ # split-mode test